wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 ### Step 2: Write the component structure

-Create the basic component function that returns a button element, establishing the foundation for your reusable GameButton.
+Create the basic component function that returns a button element.

 **File:** `src/components/GameButton.jsx`